Jamesreinhardt222/comm-documentation-assignment/docs/Slack_invitation.md

 # How to invite other people to your workspace.
 {: .no_toc }

-Slack allows creator of the slack workspace to invite other people to join the workspace.
+Slack allows the creator of the slack workspace to invite other people to join the workspace.
-This can be done by sharing a link of a workspace that you just created.
+This can be done by sharing a link to the workspace that you created.

 {: .fs-5 .fw-300 }